-My husband immediately started praying for the poison to be casted out of him.
-After fetching my mother in law, she and I also prayed a prayer of healing over him.
+My husband immediately started praying for the poison to be caste out of him.
+After fetching my mother-in-law, she and I also prayed a prayer of healing over him.
 It took only a few days but with faith and prayer God healed him from the bite.

 It was not until I came back through that very pen that God projected the image from the corner.
-Curled up and not making a sound,only a few feet from me was a Mojave rattlesnake.
-Needless to say I swiftly and quietly walked passed it and praised God in heaven for keeping the snake’s mouth closed.
+Curled up and not making a sound, only a few feet from me was a Mojave rattlesnake.
+Needless to say, I swiftly and quietly walked past it and praised God in heaven for keeping the snake’s mouth closed.

 Once outside the pen and in a very safe distant, I called for my husband.
 It was only a few minutes later I saw my little red hen curled up behind a barrel dead from the bite of the serpent.
 Fast forward a week, my husband and dogs opened the back gate of our patio, all three stepped in, much like the thousands of times before, only this time not knowing the danger.